 Tip: Make it a habit to read the label on all food and drink items before buying, to check how many calories, fat, salt and sugar the product contains.

-Understanding the constituents of the food and how it fits in with the rest of your diet will help you make healthier choices.
+Understanding the constituents of the food and how it fits in with the rest of your diet will help you move in the direction of a healthy lifestyle for healthy heart for healthy heart.

 - Manage Body Weight